CSCfi/llm-quantization-scripts/GPTQ/README.md

 ## LUMI

-To run gptq scripts on LUMI, you have to install `gptqmodel` and `llmcompressor` on top of the LUMI AI Factory container in a virtual environment.
+To run gptq scripts on LUMI, you have to install `gptqmodel` on top of the LUMI AI Factory container in a virtual environment. `Llmcompressor` and other libraries needed are already in the container.

 Load the `Singularity` container environment and set the container image path.
 Later, create virtual environment inside the container and install the packages.